 I accept a drink from a friendly-looking stranger along the trail who introduces himself to me as an employee of the Poke Mart in nearby Viridian City.
 The Poke Mart, he explains, is part of a convenient chain of stores that sells all sorts of items.
 And by "all sorts of items", he means "all sorts of Pokemon crap".
 He assures me that the beverage is 100% Rohypnol-free, which I guess seems like a nice bonus.
 Not wanting to bother with explaining this concept to its young target audience, however, the game simply slaps my Roofie Colada with the same generic "potion" label as the drugs I took out of my computer earlier and just tells me that it'll make me feel better if I drink it.

 Angry pigeons and rabid mice beset me as I travel, to which Motorbreth valiantly leaps to my aid.
 Whether this is motivated out of a sense of obligation to defend his new mistress or simply a desire to destroy shit, I'm not sure.
 I recall the advice I received earlier regarding making my Pokemon fight to make it stronger, noting that the effects of this violence on his skills are near-immediate.
-Motorbreth clawed a pair of ill-fated pigeons to death before apparently remembering that he can breathe fire, after which everything that opposed us was promptly set ablaze by my new pet in a fit of pyromaniacal rage.
-I knew then that this would be the start of a beautiful friendship.
+Motorbreth claws a pair of ill-fated pigeons to death before apparently remembering that he can breathe fire, after which everything that opposes us is promptly set ablaze by my new pet in a fit of pyromaniacal rage.
+That's when I knew that this would be the start of a beautiful friendship.